-This clinic has opened with the intent of diverting patient’s with symptoms consistent with a diagnosis of a Transient Ischaemic Attack from hospital admission for investigation and having them worked up in an expedited fashion as an outpatient.
+This clinic has opened with the intent of diverting patients with Transient Ischaemic Attacks (TIAs) from hospital admission for investigation as an inpatient, and instead having them worked up in an expedited fashion as an outpatient.
 ED will now be able to clinically assess patients, organise appropriate initial investigations (including a CT/CTA) and then discharge them to be seen in the clinic, ideally within less than a week.
-They can be referred via eReferral.

 Please see the attached pathway for information on patient selection criteria.
-The referral should be for only clear TIA’s, other undifferentiated neurological patients should continue as usual and be seen by the neurology registrar in ED – who may then self-refer to the NRAC for follow-up if appropriate.
+Direct clinic referrals from ED should only be for clear TIAs, other undifferentiated neurological patients should continue as usual and be seen by the neurology registrar in ED – who may then self-refer to the NRAC for follow-up if appropriate.

 The full clinic model of care is also available here: